Liz Smart skiing powder

 Spring weather in the Alps can vary from hot and sunny to cold and stormy very suddenly.
 The temperatures can fluctuate between highs in the 70’s and 80’s (Farenheit) during the day to lows below freezing at night.
 If we are touring on the glacier in the mid-day sun, it can feel extremely hot, but a strong wind or cloud cover can cause the temperature to drop drastically.
 We could also encounter stormy conditions that could be bad enough to make us abandon the route and search for skiing at lower elevations or in marked ski areas.

 We do not put together groups of skiers who do not sign up together.
 We have found that trips are much more enjoyable when you do them with friends.
-All you need is a group of 3 or more and we will run the Haute Route for you.
-We can run the Haute Route with 1 or 2 people, but the price changes so email us for more information about that.
+All you need is a group of 2 or more and we will run a trip for you.
+We can also run this tour for individuals if required, so please contact us for more information.